Codium-ai/mgmt-portal-docs/docs/index.md

 **Manage and get insights for your account, team, or organization.**
 </h3>

-Welcome to Codiumate, your AI-powered coding companion designed to enhance your software development cycle.
-From generating tests to writing and reviewing code, Codiumate offers a suite of tools to increase efficiency, improve code quality, and streamline your development process.
+Welcome to CodiumAI's Insight-Agent, designed to enhance your understanding your interaction with the other agents, to gain important insights on software development metrics of you, your team or your organization and get a clear ROI view of using CodiumAI's agent suite.

 ## Getting started

-Your management portal is accessible at https://app.codium.ai/ Or, at your CodiumAI-logo menu on your IDE extensions:
+Your management portal is accessible at [app.codium.ai](https://app.codium.ai/) Or, at your CodiumAI-logo menu on your IDE extensions:

 <div class="grid cards" markdown>